mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/12_Execute_Endpoint.md

 | `publicationIdent` | Publication `identifyer` returned by [Project Endpoint](./11_Project_Endpoint.md). |
 | `renderLanguage`   | Publication language returned by [Project Endpoint](./11_Project_Endpoint.md).     |

-For a documentation of all parameters the Plugin sends to the server refer to the Service `\Mds\PimPrint\CoreBundle\Service\PluginParameters` in the API documentation or directly to the source.
+For documentation of all parameters the Plugin sends to the server refer to the Service `\Mds\PimPrint\CoreBundle\Service\PluginParameters` in the API documentation or directly to the source.

-When accessing the endpoint with a browser you can pass the required parameters with GET:
+When accessing the endpoint with a browser, you can pass the required parameters with GET:

 ```
 /pimprint-api/project/dataPrintCarBrochure/run?publicationIdent=556&renderLanguage=de